 Andrew joined Watsi on November 7th, 2014.
 Seven years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation traveled 8,700 miles to support Joffrey, a playful 3-year-old from Tanzania, to fund mobilty-restoring knee surgery.
+Andrew's most recent donation traveled 8,800 miles to support Nov, a hardworking rice farmer and construction worker from Cambodia, to fund fracture repair surgery.

 Andrew has funded healthcare for 84 patients in 11 countries.